 - Korean descent with chronic kidney disease of stage 3 or worse (i.e. Glomerular Filtration Rate less than 60).

 - Han Chinese irrespective of kidney function

 - Thai irrespective of kidney function

 You should note that the recommendations are based on published studies.
-The inclusion of these three groups does not mean that other groups will not be affected – just that there is not data available at the moment to extend the groups to other races.
-The panel recognized that white people did not fall into the high risk category.
+The inclusion of these three groups does not mean that other groups will not be affected – just that data is not available at the moment to extend the groups to other races.
+The panel recognized that white people did not fall into the high-risk category.
 They recommend alternative uric acid lowering treatment, such as febuxostat, where HLA-B*5801 test results are positive.